ratulb/solana_program_and_rust_client/README.md

 After this - we proceed to construct the system instruction for creating the counter account in this [section](https://github.com/ratulb/solana_counter_program/blob/968744232698898370d17dfc606b6cc15d4d8b5f/client/src/client.rs#L188-L195).
 We pass the lamports amount, space and owner(program id) along with other relevant fields.

+Next, we [query](https://github.com/ratulb/solana_counter_program/blob/968744232698898370d17dfc606b6cc15d4d8b5f/client/src/client.rs#L198-L201) the latest blockhash from the solana network.
+This is a measure of how long ago the client has seen the network state and used by the network to accept/reject query and transaction.

+We send

 The client ensures there is an account available to pay for transactions, and creates one if there is not, by calling [`establishPayer`](https://github.com/solana-labs/example-helloworld/blob/ad52dc719cdc96d45ad8e308e8759abf4792b667/src/client/hello_world.ts#L102).